galaxyproject/tools-devteam/CONTRIBUTING.md

 * New tools.

-  If one wishes to add new tools to the Galaxy tool shed - it is probably best to at least start by publishing them under a personal or organizational account.
-If the tools are of sufficient quality and broad appeal - it may be worth discussing inclusion of them in the [Galaxy IUC repository][iuc] and that can be but this repository is mostly for older, existing tools pre-dating the IUC.
+  If one wishes to add new tools to the Galaxy tool shed - it is probably best to publish them under a personal or organizational account.
+Under exceptional conditions and if the tools are of sufficient quality and broad appeal - it may be worth discussing including them in the
+  [Galaxy IUC repository][iuc].
+This repository however is mostly for older, existing tools pre-dating the IUC.

   There are nonetheless many existing tools here for very popular